A thermonuclear supernova interacting with hydrogen- and helium-deficient circumstellar material. SN 2020aeuh as a SN Ia-CSM-C/O?: Discussion

 Here, $\alpha = (6s-15+2n-ns)/(n-s)$ and $L_{1}$ is a constant depending on the parametrisation of the ejecta and CSM structures as well as the energy and mass in the explosion. \cite{Moriya2023} noted that for flat CSM configurations ($s<1.5$) and a range of fiducial values for $n$, $\alpha$ can take positive values.
 In such cases the luminosity would monotonically increase.
 Once the reverse shock enters the inner ejecta \citep[which typically has a flatter density profile, e.g.][]{Matzner1999}, $\alpha$ becomes negative and the luminosity declines.
 In this scenario, the rise time of the SN is dictated by the dynamical timescale of the shock. \cite{Chiba2024} generalised the formulation in \cite{Moriya2023} by including the effects of the extent of the CSM and diffusion.

-We used the \cite{Moriya2023} prescription to fit the second peak of \sn.
+We used the \cite{Moriya2023} prescription to fit the second peak of \sn, assuming the effect of diffusion to be negligible.
 The parameters of the models were constrained to be consistent with the fact that here we are dealing with the explosion of a white dwarf (the model has previously mostly been used for Type IIn SNe).
 The parameters used for the theoretical light curve are as follows \citep[see][for definitions and details of the models]{Moriya2023}: ejecta density structure with $n = 10$ and $\delta = 0$, $E_{\mathrm{kin}}=10^{51}$~erg, $M_{\mathrm{ej}}=1.3$~\msun, and kinetic energy conversion efficiency $\epsilon = 0.3$ \citep[e.g.][]{Fransson2014}.
 Given that the model assumes the interaction to dominate the luminosity, we initialised this powering mechanism at 30~d (Sect.~\ref{sec:Late_rebrightening}).
 This implies an evacuated region between the progenitor's surface and the CSM.
 With an ejecta velocity of 12,000~km~s$^{-1}$, this gives $R_{\mathrm{CSM,~inner}}=3.1\times10^{15}$~cm.
 Similarly, assuming that the interaction ended 175--200~d after the explosion, based on the light-curve timescale, we have $R_{\mathrm{CSM,~outer}}=(9-10)\times10^{15}$~cm.
-We assumed $\kappa = 0.1$~cm$^{2}$~g$^{-1}$ for the CSM, as an opacity of H-free ionised matter.

 We allowed the mass of the CSM, ($M_{\mathrm{CSM}}$) and the index of the CSM's density structure ($s$) to be the free parameters.
 We solved numerically the momentum equation to compute the light curve \citep[see][for details]{Moriya2023} for each combination of the free parameters.
 The procedure was repeated for both $R_{\mathrm{CSM,~outer}}=9\times10^{15}$~cm and $R_{\mathrm{CSM,~outer}}=1\times10^{16}$~cm.